MathuxNY-73/leetcode/ArrayAndString/README.md

-# leetcode
+# Array and String Challenges
-The repsitory contains all the problems I have tried to solve on the leetcode [website](https://leetcode.com/problemset/all/)
+The repsitory contains the problems related to Array and Strings that I tried to solve on the leetcode [website](https://leetcode.com/problemset/all/)

 ### Median Of Two Sorted Arrays
 The goal is to implement a function that compute the median of sorted set of numbers split between in two sorted arrays.
 The algorithm should have O(log(m+n)) complexity where n and m are the sizes of the two arrays.